Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Background

 Historically, fractals have been studied under an approach to measure their ``size" and complexity (or ``roughness"), either through the Minkowski or Hausdorff dimensions.
 However, these dimensions leave many sets we would like to call fractal indistinguishable from standard Euclidean space.
 The theory of {\it complex dimensions}, developed by Lapidus and a number of collaborators since 1990, seeks to alleviate this problem and establish further geometric information intrinsic to a fractal; see, for example, \cite{Lap1,LaRa1,LaRaZu,LaRaZu2,LaRaZu3,LaRaZu4,LaRaZu5,LaRaZu6,LaRaZu7,LaRaZu8,LaRaZu9,LaSa,LaFra} .
 In particular, both the real and imaginary parts of the complex dimensions encode information about the geometric, spectral and dynamical oscillations of a fractal space and its associated fractal drum (bounded open subset with fractal boundary).

-In particular, we wish to generalize the recent theory introduced by Lapidus, Radunovi\'c, and \u Zubrini\'c in \cite{LaRaZu} (See also \cite{LaRaZu2}-\cite{LaRaZu9}).
+In particular, we wish to generalize the recent theory introduced by Lapidus, Radunovi\'c, and \u Zubrini\'c in \cite{LaRaZu} (see also \cite{LaRaZu2}-\cite{LaRaZu9}).
 Here, the distance zeta function (and related zeta functions) are introduced, wherein bounded subsets $A$ of $\R^N$ are analyzed by studying the tubular neighborhood around the set.
-Given a bounded set $A \subseteq \mathbb{R}^n$, we define the {\em t-tubular neighborhood of }$A$ to be
+Given a bounded set $A \subseteq \mathbb{R}^n$, we define the {\em closed t-tubular neighborhood of }$A$ to be Note that the {\em open} tubular neighborhood was used in \cite{LaRaZu}, but the results hold in Euclidean space for closed tubular neighborhoods as well and this small modification will be required for the more general setting.

-The distance zeta function is then defined, for all $s\in\mathbb{C}$ with $\text{Re}s$ sufficiently large, as
+The {\em distance zeta function} is then defined, for all $s\in\mathbb{C}$ with $\text{Re}s$ sufficiently large, as

 This zeta function has many interesting properties that make it worthwhile to study.
-It is holomorphic in the open half-plane to the right of the upper Minkowski dimension, $D$ of set $A$ (in fact, $D$ is the abcissa of convergence of $\ze_A$), and if the function can be meromorphically continued, the poles of the zeta function give geometric information about $A$.
+It is holomorphic in the open half-plane to the right of the upper Minkowski dimension, $D$ of set $A$ (in fact, $D$ is the abcissa of convergence of $\ze_A$), and if the function can be meromorphically continued to a connected open subset of $\C$ containing the right half-plane $\{\text{Re}s\geq D\}$, the poles of the zeta function give geometric information about $A$.
 We call the collection of poles the {\em complex dimensions} of $A$.

 In order to define such an analogous theory in more general settings, we first restrict ourselves to subsets of MM spaces that satisfy an extra regularity condition; they are called {\it Ahlfors regular spaces}.
 This added regularity condition roughly translates to requiring the measure of a ball to change consistently with any changes to the radius, regardless of where it is centered (see definition below).
 The way the measure changes as a power of the radius allows us to define an ambient dimension of the space in which we are working, called the {\it Ahlfors regularity dimension}.
 This dimension allows us to justify the geometric information obtained by any fractal zeta function.
 In Chapter 5, we will study weakening this condition, and the problems that occur in doing so.